-Retrak is a faith-based UK charity.
+Retrak is a faith-based UK charity, part of the Hope for Justice family.
 Our vision is a world where no child is forced to live on street.
 Our mission is to transform highly vulnerable children’s lives, preserve families, and empower communities.
 We put children at the heart of everything we do and we will defend and promote their rights.

 Often abused or violated on the street and on the very fringe of society, these children eke out an existence, begging or scavenging.
 Our aim is that these children will find a sustainable path away from the streets to a family-based home where they can flourish, grow safely, and fulfil their dreams.
 There are many reasons why children end up living on the streets, but the background is always poverty.
 Children tell us their main reason is family breakdown, like the death of one or both parents.
 Poverty creates an environment where families do not have the resilience deal with this.
 We aim to build resilience in children, families and communities by ending poverty, everywhere.

 Retrak began in Uganda in 1994 as a football club called the Tigers Club Project.
 This club provided street children with the opportunity for play and escape their problems.
 In 1997 the organisation registered in Uganda and became a charity in the UK.
-Retrak has grown from these roots and now operates in Uganda, Ethiopia, Malawi, Kenya, and Tanzania.
+Retrak has grown from these roots and now operates in Uganda, Ethiopia, Malawi and Kenya.
 Retrak has also trained partner organisations in Mozambique, DRC and Zimbabwe.
-Retrak is also involved in ground breaking research working with organisations across the globe from Mexico to Cambodia.
-We also have a sister organisation , Retrak America.
+Retrak is also involved in groundbreaking research working with organisations across the globe from Mexico to Cambodia.

 Our work begins with outreach on the streets, and is supported by pioneering foster care, independent living and self-help groups.
 This beginning-to-end approach has helped children to return home to their immediate or biological families and is hugely successful with 80% of children we’ve helped staying off the street for at least 2 years.